navazsayani/brandforgeAi/src/content/blog/calculating-the-roi-of-ai-marketing-tools.md

 ### 2. Increased Output & Consistency

 AI doesn't just make you faster; it allows you to do *more*.
 You can go from posting on social media twice a week to every single day.
 You can publish a blog post weekly instead of monthly.
 This increased "surface area" has a direct impact on growth.
+For more on this, read our guide on [AI and Brand Consistency](/blog/ai-powered-brand-consistency-across-all-platforms).

 **How to Measure It:**